szarnyasg/duckdb-web/_posts/2022-10-28-lightweight-compression.md

      width="200"
      />

 When working with large amounts of data, compression is critical for reducing storage size and egress costs.
-Compression algorithms typically reduce data set size by **75-95%**, depending on how compressible the data is.
-Compression not only reduces the storage footprint of a data set, but also often **improves performance** as less data has to be read from disk or over a network connection.
+Compression algorithms typically reduce dataset size by **75-95%**, depending on how compressible the data is.
+Compression not only reduces the storage footprint of a dataset, but also often **improves performance** as less data has to be read from disk or over a network connection.

 Column store formats, such as DuckDB's native file format or [Parquet]({% post_url 2021-06-25-querying-parquet %}), benefit especially from compression.
 That is because data within an individual column is generally very similar, which can be exploited effectively by compression algorithms.
 Storing data in row-wise format results in interleaving of data of different columns, leading to lower compression rates.